jhap1982/giveituruguay/2011/2011-12-07 - Stadthalle Vienna, Austria/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Charlie
+3. Charlie
-Around the World
+4. Around the World
-Otherside
+5. Otherside
-Look Around
+6. Look Around
-Parallel Universe
+7. Parallel Universe
-Hard to Concentrate
+8. Hard to Concentrate
-Universally Speaking
+9. Universally Speaking
-American Ghost Dance part of
+10. American Ghost Dance part of
-The Adventures of Rain Dance Maggie
+11. The Adventures of Rain Dance Maggie
-Higher Ground
+12. Higher Ground
-Under the Bridge
+13. Under the Bridge
-Goodbye Hooray
+14. Goodbye Hooray
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Can't Stop
+18. Can't Stop
-Meet Me at the Corner
+19. Meet Me at the Corner
-Give It Away
+20. Give It Away
-Outro Jam
+21. Outro Jam

 ## Notes